OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card using only CSS.
-The effect involves a subtle reveal of card content upon hover, utilizing CSS transitions and transforms.
-No JavaScript is required.
-This example uses plain CSS3; adapting it to Tailwind would simply involve replacing the CSS class names with their Tailwind equivalents.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands smoothly on hover, revealing additional content.
+We'll use pure CSS3, without relying on JavaScript, for a lightweight and performant solution.

-## Description of the Styling
+**Description of the Styling:**

-The card starts in a collapsed state.
-On hover, the card expands horizontally, and a hidden content area slides into view.
-The expansion uses a smooth transition for a polished user experience.
-A subtle box-shadow is added to enhance the three-dimensional effect.
+This effect leverages CSS transitions and transforms to achieve the animation.
+The card initially has a smaller height.
+On hover, the height is increased using `max-height` and `transition` property smoothly animates the change.
+A subtle shadow effect enhances the visual appeal.
+The inner content initially is hidden (using `overflow: hidden;`) and revealed as the card expands.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>